 Explanation 6 to Section 9(1)(i) introduced by FA, 2015 provides that a share or interest of a foreign company or entity shall be deemed to derive its value substantially from assets (whether tangible or intangible) located in India, if on the specified date, the value of Indian assets (i) exceeds INR 100 million ("de minimis threshold"); and (ii) represents at least 50% of the value of all the assets owned by the foreign company or entity.
 The value of the assets shall be the FMV of such asset, without reduction of liabilities, if any, in respect of the asset.

-The CBDT notified rules prescribing the method of computation of FMV of assets (Rule IIUB), computation of income attributable to such assets in India (Rule IIUC) and reporting requirements under the indirect transfer provisions (Rule 114DB).
-Broadly, Rule IIUB in relation to computation of FMV of assets prescribes the adding back of liabilities that were deducted while calculating the FMV through internationally accepted methods of valuation.
+The CBDT notified rules prescribing the method of computation of FMV of assets (Rule IIUB), computation of income attributable to such assets in India (Rule IIUC) and reporting requirements under the indirect transfer provisions (Rule II4DB).162 Broadly, Rule IIUB in relation to computation of FMV of assets prescribes the adding back of liabilities that were deducted while calculating the FMV through internationally accepted methods of valuation.
 As stated above, the indirect transfer tax should apply if the total asset value of the Indian assets is above the aforementioned thresholds without taking into account any deduction on the basis of existing liabilities.
 Rule IIUB prescribes separate rules and methods with respect to each asset class such as listed shares, unlisted shares, interests in a partnership and other capital assets in India and slightly different valuation rules for similar assets held abroad.

-The FMV of shares of unlisted Indian companies will be as determined by a merchant banker or an accountant in accordance with any internationally accepted valuation methodology for valuation of shares on an arm's length basis as increased by the liability, if any, considered in such determination.
-The methodologies for computing the value of all the assets of a foreign entity are also prescribed in Rule 11UB.
+The FMV of shares of unlisted Indian companies163 will be as determined by a merchant banker or an accountant in accordance with any internationally accepted valuation methodology for valuation of shares on an arm's length basis as increased by the liability, if any, considered in such determination.